-I've had so many questions on the forum asking about major brand mattresses or mass market mattress outlets that I thought it would be helpful to put together a set of guidelines to help consumers bypass most of the traps and pitfalls of mattress shopping and to help cut through the confusion and frustration of finding your perfect mattress.
+I've had so many questions on the forum asking about major brand mattresses or mass market mattress retailers that I thought it would be helpful to put together a set of guidelines to help consumers bypass most of the traps and pitfalls of mattress shopping and to help cut through the confusion and frustration of finding your perfect mattress.
 While these guidelines will in most cases eliminate 75-90% of the mattresses that most people would normally consider or purchase (without realizing the poor quality or value of the mattresses they are looking at or which they were led to through misleading advertising and claims) ... it will also help to find the remaining 10 - 25% which is where real quality and value lives.

 I will edit or add to these over time but for now here are my "top ten"...

 1. Avoid buying a mattress made by any of the major national brands such as Sealy, Simmons, Serta, Tempurpedic.
 While they are not all "bad" mattresses and some may even be good quality, ... for most people and circumstances, none of them have good value when compared to similar mattresses made by smaller independent manufacturers.
 NONE

 2. Buy a mattress based on the quality of materials that are in it and how it is constructed ... never by the brand.
 Every mattress manufacturer or retailer should be able to tell you exactly what is in every mattress they sell layer by layer (from a cutaway or spec sheet) and the benefits and qualities of each material and layer.
 This includes the density of any polyfoam or memory foam, the type and blend of any latex, the type of fabrics or quilting materials or fibers that are used in the mattress cover (ticking), and any other materials in the mattress.
 If they can't or won't provide this information ... pass them by unless you are willing to go through the time and frustration of trying to find out yourself and hitting the many roadblocks that may be involved in trying to research and discover this information if it is even available at all